 What a Conservator Can Do Without Court Approval

-A conservator steps into the financial shoes of someone who cannot manage their own affairs.
-Arizona law gives them a wide range of powers to keep the estate running smoothly.
-These include collecting assets, managing investments, operating a business, entering leases, paying taxes, and hiring professionals like attorneys or accountants.
+A court-appointed conservator steps into the financial shoes of someone who cannot manage their own affairs.
+The role is broad.
+It covers collecting assets, managing investments, running a business, entering leases, paying taxes, and hiring professionals.

 A conservator, acting reasonably in efforts to accomplish the purpose of the appointment, may act without court authorization or confirmation to: collect, hold and retain assets of the estate including land in another state, until, in the conservator's judgment, disposition of the assets should be made.